Let’s get started! Day 1.

 • After the end of the week, don’t forget to record your mat time on your dashboard ‘mats per week’.
 Entries will be added to your record and used as part of your performance metrics during promotions.

-• Please visit our schedule to stay up to date for what’s on the agenda on the mats i.e. Gi, NoGI, Parent+Child, Open Mat, kids, womens only etc.
+• Please visit our schedule to stay up to date for what’s on the agenda on the mats i.e. Gi, NoGI, Parent+Child, Open Mat, kids etc.

 OK, now let’s go out there and have some fun!